• Skip to primary navigation

 A close up photo of Smoked Bacon Jalapeno poppers

-... and 1.5 - 2 hours produces poppers like THIS, how my husband prefers them:
+... and 1.5 - 2 hours produces poppers like THIS, how my husband prefers them with this dark color and deeper smoke flavor :

 A close up photo of Smoked Bacon Jalapeno poppers

-... try to let them cool for at least a few minutes after they come out of the smoker, as they'll be molten inside and burn your mouth.
+Either way, try to let them cool for at least a couple of minutes after they come out of the smoker, as the melted cheese will be *molten* and burn your mouth.

 I have a hard time waiting, so I won't judge if you park yourself next to the newly-removed poppers like a wild eyed vulture 🙂